peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 ## 3.2.
 Trending Date

 ### 3.2.1.
-What do the overall stats look like based on the Trending Date?
+What do the overall stats look like based on the trending date?

 ``` r
 #set up overall dataset